How do I join the library?

 Does the library have public access to the Internet?

 Yes, there are public access Internet computers in the ezone at all libraries.
 Access is free.
-If you want to print information, charges apply - 20 cents per page for black and white or 50 cents per page for colour.
-The library also supplies a wireless internet hot-spot at most branches for those patrons with Wi-Fi compatible devices.
+The library also supplies a wireless internet hot-spot at all branches for those patrons with Wi-Fi compatible devices.

 Does the library have email facilities?